 Pro Smart Schedule (Let AI schedule your tasks)

 Todoist Smart Schedule adapts to your habits over time, analyzing your workload and determining how urgent a task is.
 By using both your past todos and future todos (as well as the data from millions of other users), it can sort your tasks in most important/ most urgent order, if you want.

 Pro Business strategy doesn't hinge on being acquired

 Doist publicly declared their opposition to exit strategies like acquisition that regularly leave users high and dry (https://blog.doist.com/why-we-don-t-have-an-exit-strategy-d3256107d958).

 Pro Outline-style hierarchy with zoom

 Any sublist can be viewed as a top-level list.
 This sounds simple but makes WorkFlowy extremely powerful.
-For example, the same line item, "write my book," can simultaneously be a to-do in my task list and the container for my entire working document.
+For example, the same line item, "write my book," can simultaneously be a to-do in a task list and the container for an entire working document.